Iris Starn Workshops & Fellowship

 Starn Fellows are current MFA candidates in Creative Writing at Saint Mary’s College of California.

-Starn Workshops are subsidized by New Literary Project in partnership the Starn Family in honor of their beloved mother, Iris Starn.
+Starn Workshops are subsidized by New Literary Project in partnership with the Starn Family in honor of their beloved mother, Iris Starn.

-Spring 2025
+Spring 2026

 Iris Starn Fellows

-Isa Maloof (LPS, Hayward )
+Isa Maloof (LPS, Hayward)

 Genay Markham (East Bay School of Performing Arts)